Skip to main content

 • International Public Sector Accounting Standards

-Under the Budget Law of the People’s Republic of China as amended in 2014, governmental finance departments are required to prepare accrual comprehensive financial reports on a yearly basis.
-The Ministry of Finance (MoF) is responsible for developing the public sector accounting standards.
+Under the Budget Law of the People’s Republic of China, as amended in 2014, government finance departments are required to prepare comprehensive financial reports on an accrual basis on an annual basis.
+The Ministry of Finance (MoF) is responsible for establishing public sector accounting standards in the jurisdiction.

 • Investigation and Discipline